USDA FoodKeeper – Cold Storage Guidelines

 Chutney, salsa

 Over time, the relish may degrade in quality due to factors like exposure to air and temperature fluctuations.
-The expiration date indicates when the relish may no longer be safe to consume due to potential bacterial growth.
+The dates are manufacturer guidance and not absolute safety indicators to consume due to potential bacterial growth.
 However, the best quality is typically maintained within a certain period after opening, after which the flavor and texture may start to deteriorate.

 To check if opened relish has gone bad, look for any mold growth, discoloration, or an off smell.
 Additionally, if the texture appears slimy or the relish tastes sour or bitter, it is best to discard it to avoid any potential foodborne illness.